AutomationPanda/playwright-python-tutorial/tutorial/5-playwright-tricks.md

 $ python3 -m pytest tests --browser-channel msedge
 ```

-Unfortunately, at the time of this workshop (December 2021),
+Unfortunately, at the time of developing this tutorial (March 2022),
 Playright does not support channels for browsers other than Chrome and Edge.

 Playwright also allows you to emulate mobile devices to test responsive layouts.